-recommends reductions in required parking for new commercial developments to minimize impervious service.
+recommends considering reductions in required parking for new commercial developments to minimize impervious service.

 identifies the need for more robust electric vehicle charging infrastructure to support the transition away from consumption of fossil fuels, if warranted by market demand.

 maintains a development pattern that is consistent with current sewer and stormwater system plans.